You try and try to ignore.

 Waiting times initially suggested a possible February 2024 schedule, although I likely would have postponed had that eventuated on account of not wanting to risk healing complications interfering with study abroad.

-In any case, shortly after returning to Australia, I got a call from Iris Plastic Surgery with the humorous statement: “I know we just spoke to you in June-“ but like, it was June 2023, a full 14 months had passed when they called in late August 2024.
+In any case, shortly after returning to Australia, I got a call from Iris Plastic Surgery with the humorous statement: “I know we just spoke to you in June-“ but like, it was June 2023, the logistics of attending that appointment in 2024 would’ve been somewhat complicated on account of my physical location at the time.
+A full 14 months had indeed passed when they called in late August of 2024.

-Some people may insist that you need to call in the interim between follow-up and callback, however, despite never personally doing so, because I would never willingly make a telephone call, the waiting list actually worked out shockingly well for my personal schedule.
+Reading up on previous patient reviews, several insist that you need to call in the interim between follow-up and callback, however, this is entirely unnecessary and I never did so because I have never once willingly made a telephone call in my life.
+The reality of waiting lists being what it is, this specific instance happened to be shockingly convenient for my personal schedule.

-Possible dates were offered for either October, November, or December.
+Possible dates were offered for either October, November, or December, which is in line with the suggestion of an approximate 15 month wait (this is without private insurance, not sure if that makes a difference).
 October was during exams week and November was right before a concert I’d already purchased tickets for.

 Hybrid Theory (Linkin Park tribute band) at Northcote Theatre.